-SRK-015 is an investigational antibody being developed by Scholar Rock, a biotech company, to improve muscle strength and motor function in patients with spinal muscular atrophy (SMA).
-This neurodegenerative disease is caused by defects in the SMN1 gene that leads to a loss of motor neurons and, subsequently, to muscle atrophy (weakness).
+SRK-015 is an investigational treatment being developed by biotech company Scholar Rock to improve muscle strength and motor function in patients with spinal muscular atrophy (SMA).
+SMA is a neurodegenerative disease caused by mutations in the SMN1 gene that leads to a loss of motor neurons and consequently muscle atrophy.

 How SRK-015 works

-By selectively inhibiting latent myostatin from becoming active in muscle, SRK-015 does not affect the activity of other closely related factors (such as GDF-11 or activin A) as happens in traditional treatment approaches that block already activated (mature) myostatin or the myostatin receptor.
+Because SRK-015 selectively inhibits latent myostatin from becoming active in muscle tissue, it does not affect the activity of other closely related factors (such as GDF-11 or activin A) as is the case in traditional treatment approaches that block already activated (mature) myostatin or the myostatin receptor.
 In this way, it is hoped that SRK-015 will have fewer side effects than other myostatin inhibitors.

-Animals deficient in myostatin have been shown to have increased muscle mass and strength.
-SRK-015-mediated myostatin inhibition has shown similar results in preclinical studies that were presented at the 2017 Cure SMA Annual Conference.
+Research has shown that animals deficient in myostatin have increased muscle mass and strength.
+SRK-015-mediated myostatin inhibition has shown similar results in preclinical studies.

-Studies in primates and mice showed that SRK-015 helps to improve muscle capacity and strength.
-It increased primates’ lean body mass, particularly in fast-twitch muscle fibers, a type of muscle fiber that is affected in SMA.
+Studies in primates and mice showed that SRK-015 helped to improve muscle capacity and strength.
+It increased primates’ lean body mass, particularly in fast-twitch muscle fibers, which are affected in SMA.

 SMA News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.